• Skip to primary navigation

 • Bake cake in the oven for 20-22 minutes or until cake is cooked all the way through.

-• Ice cake within five minutes of removing cake from the oven.
+• Top the cake with icing within five minutes of removing the cake from the oven.

 • Top with chopped walnuts if desired.